Vijaysinh Mohite–Patil

-Vijaysinh Shankarao Mohite-Patil (born 12 June 1944) is a politician from the Nationalist Congress Party and Member of Parliament (MP) for Madha in Maharashtra since the 2014 general election.
+Vijaysinh Shankarao Mohite-Patil (born 12 June 1944) is a politician from the Nationalist Congress Party and Member of Parliament (MP) for Madha in Maharashtra since the 2014 general election till the 2019 general election.
 He is member of Nationalist Congress Party.

 Prior to that he served as the Deputy Chief Minister of Maharashtra.
 He was also a Minister for Public Works Department (PWD) and Tourism and Rural Development for over 25 years.